Calculates SEGUID, cSEGUID & lSEGUID checksums for biological sequences

 The SEGUID checksum is defined as the SHA-1 cryptographic hash of a primary biological sequence in uppercase.
 SEGUID was suggested by Babnigg and Giometti as a way to provide stable identifiers of protein sequences in databases for cross referencing.

 Circular SEGUID or cSEGUID is the SEGUID checksum for circular (DNA) sequences.
-As there are many circular permutations of a circular sequence, the use of the SEGUID checksum directly is impractical as there would be many checksums for the same sequence.
-The cSEGUID is the SEGUID of the lexicographically minimal string rotation of a sequence or its reverse complement (whichever is lexicographically smaller).
-The cSEGUID provide a unique and stable identifier for circular sequence, such as plasmids.
+As there are many permutations of a circular sequence, the use of the SEGUID checksum directly is impractical as there would be many checksums for the different permutations of the same circular sequence.
+The cSEGUID is instead defined as the SEGUID of the lexicographically minimal string rotation of a sequence or its reverse complement (whichever is lexicographically smaller).

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.